kraker/second-brain/thedepressioncure.md

 **Evening primrose oil** once per week: 500 mg

-### 3. Rumination
+### 3. Anti-Ruminate

 ### 4. Exercise

 Buy portable heart rate (HR) monitor for best results.
 3 1 hour aerobic workouts per week.
-Goal is to get30 minutes of between 60% to 90% of max HR.
+Goal is to get 30 minutes of between 60% to 90% of max HR.
+Can be anything but brisk walking is easiest to start with for most people.
+Estimate HR max with formula: `220 - age = ?` .

+### 5. Light Therapy

+Sunlight or light-lamp (SAD lamp).
+30 minutes of bright light (10000 lux) within 1 hour of waking.
+Outside sunlight is only effective at 30 minutes of exposure if it's actually sunny out.
+Otherwise it takes several hours of being outside on an cloudy/overcast day to have the same therapeutic effect.
+Get a light box and make it a habit.
+Supplement with outside sunlight as necessary.

 ## Week 1